Child marriage and FGM/C: What you need to know

 - Research has found that sometimes when FGM/C disappears in a community, it may be replaced by child marriage.
 Efforts to tackle FGM/C or child marriage must bear this dynamic in mind and tackle their shared drivers and impact together.

 - Having stronger legal frameworks and child protection systems are the first steps but implementing this at the community level is crucial.

 - Challenging traditional narratives from within communities, raising awareness about the detrimental impact of both practices, and prioritising girls’ empowerment are key.

-Where they exist together, child marriage and FGM/C can be stopped together to ensure girls’ education, wellbeing and safety.
+Where they exist together, child marriage and FGM/C can be stopped together.
+Only then can girls access their rights to education, wellbeing and safety.